Professional home inspector tools including moisture meter, thermal camera, and GFCI tester – Mason Home Inspections Minnesota

 👉 Book your Minnesota home inspection now

-If you’re building a new home or funding a construction project, you’ve likely heard the term “draw inspection”.
+If you’re building a new home or funding a construction project, you’ve likely heard the term “inspection”.
 But what exactly does it mean—and why is it so important?

 What Is a Draw Inspection?

-A draw inspection is a site visit conducted by a licensed inspector or third-party verifier to confirm the progress of a construction project before a lender releases the next round of funds, or “draw.”
+An inspection is a site visit conducted by a licensed inspector or third-party verifier to confirm the progress of a construction project before a lender releases the next round of funds.

 Banks and private lenders use draw inspections to: